-- About Recovery Appliance
+- About the Recovery Appliance

 - Recovery Appliance Rack Components

 - Compute Server Components

 - Storage Server Components

 - About Tape Backup Infrastructure

 - Restrictions on Modifying Recovery Appliance

-About Recovery Appliance
+About the Recovery Appliance

-Recovery Appliance is a backup and recovery solution that is specifically engineered to protect your Oracle Database data.
+The Oracle Zero Data Loss Recovery Appliance is a backup and recovery solution that is specifically engineered to protect your Oracle Database data.
 It offers a massively scalable repository that records all delta changes (that is, differences) across hundreds to thousands of databases.